 - Diversity Policy

-- Nomination and Remuneration Committee Charter
+- Nomination & Remuneration Committee Charter

-- FY2015 Gender Diversity Objectives

 - FY2016 Gender Diversity Objectives

+- FY2017 Gender Diversity Objectives

 - WGEA Report

-The Board, via the Nomination and Remuneration Committee, undertakes an annual formal performance assessment, which includes an assessment of the performance of the Board, Board Committees and individual Directors.
+The Board undertakes an annual formal performance assessment, which includes an evaluation of the performance of the Board, Board Committees and individual Directors and also a self-evaluation.
 Under the annual formal performance assessment, Directors complete a questionnaire and are able to make comments or raise any issues they have in relation to the performance.
 The results were compiled by the Company Secretary and discussed at a subsequent Board meeting.
-For the 2015 financial year, the formal performance assessment was conducted and did not raise any governance issues that needed to be addressed.
+For the 2016 financial year, the formal performance assessment was conducted and did not raise any governance issues that needed to be addressed.

 The Group has an established, rigorous process for the performance review of all staff, including senior executives.
 The performance of senior executives and whether they have met their individual key performance indicators is formally evaluated annually by the CEO, with regular feedback being provided during the performance period.
-At the time of the reviews, the professional development of the executive is also discussed, along with any training which could enhance their performance.
+At the time of the reviews, the professional development of the senior executive is also discussed, along with any training which could enhance their performance.
 Both qualitative and quantitative measures are used in the evaluation.
 A performance evaluation for each senior executive was completed during the reporting period.

-Under the Nomination and Remuneration Committee Charter, the Nomination and Remuneration Committee is responsible for facilitating an annual review of the performance of the CEO (an executive Director).
-This annual review was completed during the 2015 financial year.
+Under its Charter, the Nomination & Remuneration Committee is responsible for facilitating an annual review of the performance of the CEO (an Executive Director).
+This annual review was completed during the 2016 financial year.